 Similarly, I noted yesterday the anti-Keynesian claim that austerity can be expansionary.
 The interesting thing is that this argument, too, is not supported merely by claiming that stimulus is not expansionary.
 That is, even if stimulus were proven to be non-stimulative, that would not prove that austerity is stimulative.
 Under the rational expectations theory (or any other theory, for that matter), one needs additional assumptions to turn austerity policies into expansionary policies.
 Those assumptions, in turn, must withstand empirical scrutiny, and they do not.

 Unfortunately, the new move among economists and politicians on the right has been to denigrate government's role across the board.
-So, the same people who once might have said that the government should not try to "fine-tune" the economy in the short run, but should instead focus on affirmative strategies for long-term growth, like education, are now arguing that teachers are overpaid and underworked, that education (including college) is not worth it (individually or collectively), and that we should simply give up on trying to change the long-term outcome (and, instead, shut down the EPA).
+So, the same people who once might have said that the government should not try to "fine-tune" the economy in the short run, but should instead focus on affirmative strategies for long-term growth (like education) are now arguing that teachers are overpaid and underworked, that education (including college) is not worth it (individually or collectively), and that we should simply give up on trying to change the long-term outcome of the economy (and, instead, do unrelated things like shutting down the EPA).
 That is a coherent argument, in some sense -- the empirical assertion that government always makes things worse -- but it is both defeatist and unsupported by the evidence.

 Again, however, I am not saying that government always makes things better.
 We do not live in a world of absolutes.